 Past Research Topics

-My past research projects primarily revolve around Humanoid Robotics and Motion Planning.
+My past research projects primarily revolved around Humanoid Robotics and Motion Planning.
 More broadly, I’m fascinated by the dynamics of legged robots and Locomanipulation Planning.
-I am also interested in developing high-performance Teleoperation frameworks suitable for highly dynamic robot platforms.
+I have also been interested in developing high-performance Teleoperation frameworks suitable for highly dynamic robot platforms.

 If you have questions about my work or are interested in collaborating, I encourage you to contact me.

-I’m always happy to take questions or concerns regarding Gazebo or DART, but if the topic might be relevant to a broader audience, then I strongly encourage you to post on the issues pages for each project (Gazebo, DART).
+I’m always happy to take questions or concerns regarding the projects that I work on, but if the topic might be relevant to a broader audience, then I strongly encourage you to post on the issues pages for the relevant project.
 If you’re unsure whether your question or concern warrants posting an issue, I’ll be glad to advise you in the matter when you contact me.